qir-alliance/qat/docs/src/QuickStart/running-qat.md

 ```

 The control logic associated with the loop gives rise to a `phi` node which most
 of todays hardware backends would not be able to handle.
-However, since hte loop
+However, since the loop
 is constant in length, we can unroll the loop by using the `unroll-loop`
 parameter: